-While the beets are roasting, you can make the whipped feta which is nothing more than good feta cheese (we prefer Greek or French, but we talk a little about the different kinds of feta you can buy in this article for cumin-roasted cauliflower), whipped in a food processor with some cream cheese, lemon zest and garlic.
+While the beets are roasting, you can make the whipped feta.
+(We prefer Greek or French feta and talk a little about the different kinds of feta in this article for cumin-roasted cauliflower).
+The feta gets whipped in a food processor with some cream cheese, lemon zest and garlic.
 Transfer it to a bowl and add in some chopped chives and some freshly ground black pepper.
 Feta is usually quite salty so you probably won’t need to add more salt, but taste it and season to your liking.
-Set it aside if you’re going to use it right away, or refrigerate it if you want to store it for several hours (you can also make the whipped feta up to three days ahead and store it in an airtight container in the refrigerator.
-You’ll want to bring it back to room temperature and give it a good stir to make it smooth and spreadable again).
+Set it aside if you’re going to use it right away, or refrigerate it if you want to store it for several hours.
+You can also make the whipped feta up to three days ahead and store it in an airtight container in the refrigerator.
+Bring it back to room temperature and give it a good stir to make it smooth and spreadable again.

-Next, comes the puff pastry dough.
+Next comes the puff pastry dough.
 You’ll want to move it from the freezer to the refrigerator at least a few hours before you’re ready to cook.
 I usually move it the night before so I don’t forget.
 Depending on what brand you buy, the pastry will either come in two folded sheets or one large one.
-The best brand of puff pastry we’ve found is Dufour, which is made with all butter, but it’s hard to find and kind of expensive.
+The best brand of puff pastry we’ve found is Dufour, which is made with all butter.
+It is a little hard to find, and on the expensive side.
 We usually use Pepperidge Farm which uses some vegetable shortening but still tastes great.
-(I’ve heard good things about Trader Joe’s brand but we don’t have a store near us.
-Yet.).
+(I’ve heard good things about Trader Joe’s brand but we don’t have a store near us yet.).

 - Colder pastry puffs more than room temperature.
 If it warms up too much as you work with it, pop it back into the refrigerator for 10 to 15 minutes to firm back up before you bake.
 You can also prep it and leave it in the refrigerator overnight, if you want.